jgoldfar/octave-docker/README.md

 * `latest` contains an Octave installation on top of Debian Stretch, without GUI components

 * `gui` is the same as above, including GUI components.
 Run `make run-gui` to start the Octave GUI.

-* `base` is a base image for Octave software compilation.